walletcs/walletcs-app/README.md

 ## Transferring coins or tokens and invoking smart contract methods
 1. Fill a form at [app.walletcs.com](https://app.walletcs.com):
-..* For Coin Transfer: specify address and amount to transfer ..* For Smart Contract Transaction: choose method to execute, specify parameters
+   For Coin Transfer: specify address and amount to transfer For Smart Contract Transaction: choose method to execute, specify parameters

 2. Download unsigned transaction to the flash drive.
 Let’s call it “Transactions” drive.

 3. Insert “Transactions” flash drive with unsigned transaction  to the offline computer, where WalletCS Offline Application is installed.

 4. Click “Sign transaction”.
 WalletCS Offline App will ask you to:

-   ..* insert your Private Key flash drive
+   - Insert your Private Key flash drive

-   ..* check transfer / method details and sign your transaction
+   - Check transfer / method details and sign your transaction

-   ..* insert “Transactions” flash drive to save signed transaction.
+   - Insert “Transactions” flash drive to save signed transaction.

 5. go back to [app.walletcs.com](https://app.walletcs.com), click “Broadcast Transaction” button and upload  signed transaction file from “Transactions” flash drive.
 Once you verify transaction details, click “Broadcast” to broadcast transactions.